angular/angular/aio/content/tutorial/toh-pt6.md

 You're at the end of your journey, and you've accomplished a lot.

-*   You added the necessary dependencies to use HTTP in the app
+*   You added the necessary dependencies to use HTTP in the application
 *   You refactored `HeroService` to load heroes from a web API
 *   You extended `HeroService` to support `post()`, `put()`, and `delete()` methods
 *   You updated the components to allow adding, editing, and deleting of heroes